 It is recommended you visit your GP if you experience the typical symptoms of lymphoedema and are concerned you may have the condition.
 Your GP may refer you to a specialist lymphoedema treatment centre for further assessment.
 There are a number of lymphoedema clinics throughout the UK with clinicians who specialise in lymphoedema treatment.

-1 Source: The Diagnosis and Treatment of Peripheral Lymphedema: 2013 Consensus Document of the International Society of Lymphology.
-Lymphology 46 (2013) 1-11.
+1 Source: International Society of Lymphoedema.
+(2013).
+The Diagnosis and Treatment of Peripheral Lymphedema: Consensus Document of the International Society of Lymphology.
+46:1-11.